clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

     curl -L https://github.com/myself/that-super-proof/archive/1.0.0.tar.gz |md5sum

-Make a pull-request with your package.
-We will check it is compiling and accept it.
+Make a pull-request with your package so that it can be accepted.

 ## Use the bench
 There is a bench system available on [coq-bench.github.io](http://coq-bench.github.io/).
 We test all the packages for each version of Coq.
 We host this service to help you to check that your packages compile for each platform, even development ones.
 Compatibility across versions is not necessary but allows you to reach more users.
-And you can always specify the Coq versions you depend upon in the `depends` field of your `opam` files.
+You can specify the Coq versions you depend upon in the `depends` field of your `opam` files.